 How are eye problems diagnosed and treated?

 All children aged 3 to 5 years should have a vision screening at least once.
-Your child's healthcare provider will examine his eyes.
-He will check the shape of your child's eyes and how they react to light.
+Your child's healthcare provider will check the shape of your child's eyes and how they react to light.
 He may ask your child to read letters off of a chart or point to pictures.
 Tell his healthcare provider if you have noticed any problems with your child's eyes.
 If your child is born with vision problems or develops vision problems, he may need to see an ophthalmologist.
 An ophthalmologist is a doctor who diagnoses and treats eye and vision problems.
 Your child may need any of the following to treat an eye problem:

 - Medicines such as antibiotic or antifungal eyedrops may be given to treat a bacterial or fungal infection.
 Eyedrops may also be used to treat glaucoma, strabismus, or amblyopia.

 - Glasses can be worn by children of all ages.
 Glasses can help correct refractory errors or astigmatism.
 Choose lenses made of polycarbonate.
 This type of lens is less likely to scratch or break than other types.
 Choose plastic frames for children younger than 2 years.
 Attach a strap to both ends of your child's glasses.
 This will help keep your child's glasses in place.

 - Contacts may be appropriate for your child by around age 10 years.
 Contacts may help correct some types of refractory errors.
 Your child may still need glasses while his contacts are out.
 Teach your child to wash his hands before he touches his eye or contacts.
 Your child should clean and change his contacts as directed.
 He should not swim or sleep with his contacts in his eyes.